FlyingSuperman/python_coding/README.md

 **Unscented Kalman Filter(UKF).** Gaussian + Nonlinear-->Don't need the linearization step.
 **Particle Filter.** Not Gaussian + Nonlinear

-## 3.
+## 3.In estimation problems, how to understand the word "state"?
+State means several different things: and in the course they are mentioned like this:
+1).ture state / acutal state
+2).measured state / measurement
+3).estimate state / estimation /belif
+4).predicted state / predict / belif_bar / ~~bel~~
 **In coding, for Kalman Filter how to represent the belif?**
-Kalman Filter: belif is a Gaussian. just use μ
+Kalman Filter: belif is a Gaussian, just use mean and covariance.
+**For the psu**
+**Simplified procedure of Bayes Filter:**
+State means several different
+belif == estimation
+1).
+The very beginning is the belif of state in time step (t-1).
+    首先要知道t-1时刻的belif, belif就是你对drone所处的state的estimation。
+2).
+Receive measurement from
+**Simplified procedure of Kalman Filter:**
+1).
+From control predict next state.
+2).
+Receive measurement from
+****

+        ****